jmwind/jmwind.dev/src/content/blog/platform-investments.md

 This comes up is often in panic situations, “the engineering team says that there’s too much technical debt and can’t work on features”… but the problems started way before.

-Let’s step back… what is meant by platform?
+Let’s step back and dig into what I mean by platform.
 Its definition has changed over the decades and we can’t talk about platform investments without a shared definition.

 Platform used to mean a complete software development environment and underlying subsystem with language, runtime, components and all associated libraries and binaries.
 Only the big guys had one, Windows, iOS, Linux, Eclipse – and then platforms became mainstream.